getodk/docs/docs/central-install-digital-ocean.rst

      $ docker compose stop
      $ docker compose up -d

 #.
-Try the configuration by attempting to upload existing files.
+Try the configuration by attempting to upload existing one existing file.
 If this is a new server, you can upload an XLSForm to create a file.

    .. code-block:: bash